 Minoxidil doesn’t work if you’re already bald.
 Minoxidil can cause hair to regrow in spots of patchy male and female pattern hair loss.
 But it can’t give you back your old, youthful hairline or undo years of hair loss.

-But there’s a big difference between making a follicle healthier and bringing it back from the grave.
-What minoxidil can do is reverse the process of miniaturization of follicles, undoing the narrowing that causes them to produce finer, weaker hairs.
+But there’s a big difference between making a follicle healthier and returning it from the grave.
+Minoxidil can reverse the miniaturization of follicles, undoing the narrowing that causes them to produce finer, weaker hairs.
 The potassium channel openers and vasodilatory effects of minoxidil can open follicles and stimulate the growth of stronger, longer hair.

 6. You Can’t Use Minoxidil with Other Hair Loss Treatments

-Some people worry that using two hair loss treatments at once could be dangerous for their skin.
-And even the Mayo Clinic’s confusing wording implies you shouldn’t use any other topical products while using minoxidil.
+Some worry that using two hair loss treatments at once could harm their skin.
+Even the Mayo Clinic’s confusing wording implies you shouldn’t use any other topical products while using minoxidil.

-It’s true that you should mix minoxidil with skin or hair products like over-the-counter treatments.
-But minoxidil can safely be used with finasteride, the only other proven topical medication for hair loss prevention.
+It would help if you mixed minoxidil with skin or hair products like over-the-counter treatments.
+But minoxidil can safely be used with finasteride, the only proven topical medication for hair loss prevention.

 The Bottom (Hair)line

-As with any medication, people are always going to have concerns about safety, side effects, and effectiveness.
-Some over-the-counter products and even prescription drugs don’t work as well as you want them to, or can be dangerous.
+As with any medication, people will always have concerns about safety, side effects, and effectiveness.
+Some over-the-counter products and even prescription drugs don’t work as well as you want them to or can be dangerous.

 Minoxidil isn’t perfect, and it isn’t the wonder hair loss drug some may wish it were.
-But it does have real and significant benefits for a majority of people who use it correctly.
+But it has significant benefits for most people who use it correctly.